p2p-org/subgraphs-monitoring/README.md

 Prometheus alerts example is located [here](./alerts-example.yml)

-# Guide for deploying connext subgrphs
+# Guide for deploying connext subgraphs

 ## Before you start
 If you are using hetzner, gcp, aws you need to use server profile for you ipfs node.
 More info [here](https://github.com/ipfs/go-ipfs/issues/4343)